-Iris Yovella Nampeyo, was a Hopi-Tewa potter and member of the Corn Clan.
-She came from a family of talented potters including her siblings: Tonita Nampeyo, Tom Polacca, Elva Nampeyo and Leah Garcia Nampeyo.
-Iris was a granddaughter of Nampeyo of Hano, and a daughter of Fannie Nampeyo.
-She was married to Wallace Youvella Jr, and had three talented children who create pottery, Nolan, Charlene, and Doran.
+Iris Yovella Nampeyo was a Hopi-Tewa potter and member of the Corn Clan.
+She came from a family of talented potters, including her siblings: Tonita Nampeyo, Tom Polacca, Elva Nampeyo, and Leah Garcia Nampeyo.
+Iris was a granddaughter of Nampeyo of Hano and the daughter of Fannie Nampeyo.
+She was married to Wallace Youvella Jr and had three talented children who create pottery, Nolan, Charlene, and Doran.
 Iris is best known for her buff-colored pottery with the single ear of corn as the design.
-Her beautiful buff polish on Hopi clay colors, combined with the graceful lines of cornhusks are a signature of her ties to her clan.
+Her beautiful buff polish on Hopi clay colors, combined with the graceful lines of cornhusks, is a sign of her clan ties.
 The openings on her pottery also reflect the asymmetry of lines and shape of the pot.
-We are sad to hear of her passing in September, 2018, but her pottery remains a classsic.
+We are sad to hear of her passing in September 2018, but her pottery remains a classic.